 When Should LLLT Be Used?

-There are numerous medical conditions and associated symptoms for which the low-level laser therapy has been found to be effective.
+Low-level laser therapy has been found to be effective in numerous medical conditions and associated symptoms.
 Regardless of the condition for which it is used, LLLT has pain-relieving and anti-inflammatory properties, it helps with edema and promotes faster healing.

 It has been demonstrated that this therapeutic solution could relieve short-term pain in acute and chronic conditions, including rheumatic disorders (rheumatoid arthritis, osteoarthritis), neck pain, joint disorders (chronic) and tendinopathy.